natqe/hooks-for-react/README.md

 **Note**: The Effect Callback can have a `React` `useEffect` Callback signature, or a [`useAsyncEffect`](useasynceffect) Callback signature.

 **Note:** Use `useLayoutIf` for the layout effect version.

-Returns the truthiness of the condition passed in the first parameter.

 **Definition**
 ```ts